Azure/iotedge-lorawan-starterkit/Docs/Operations/station-configuration.md

      }
    }
    ```
+   4. A more thorough description of `sx1301_conf` can be found at [The LNS Protocol](https://doc.sm.tc/station/tcproto.html?highlight=sx1301conf#router-config-message) specification.

 By saving the configuration per LBS in its device twin, the LBS will be able to successfully connect to the LNS and it can start sending frames.